valkey-io/valkey-doc/docs/management/scaling.md

 Following this procedure you should upgrade one node after the other until all the nodes are upgraded.

-#### Migrate to Redis Cluster
+#### Migrate to Valkey Cluster

-Users willing to migrate to Redis Cluster may have just a single master, or may already using a preexisting sharding setup, where keys are split among N nodes, using some in-house algorithm or a sharding algorithm implemented by their client library or Redis proxy.
+Users willing to migrate to Valkey Cluster may have just a single master, or may already using a preexisting sharding setup, where keys are split among N nodes, using some in-house algorithm or a sharding algorithm implemented by their client library or Valkey proxy.

-In both cases it is possible to migrate to Redis Cluster easily, however what is the most important detail is if multiple-keys operations are used by the application, and how.
+In both cases it is possible to migrate to Valkey Cluster easily, however what is the most important detail is if multiple-keys operations are used by the application, and how.
 There are three different cases: